databendlabs/databend-docs/docs/en/guides/40-load-data/04-transform/index.md

 SELECT mintemp FROM '@mystage/weather.parquet'(CASE_SENSITIVE=>false);
 ```

-When `CASE_SENSITIVE` is set to `true`, you must use the exact column name as it appears in the file, as shown below:
+When `CASE_SENSITIVE` is set to `true`, you must use the exact column name as it appears in the file:

 ```sql
 SELECT `MinTemp` FROM '@mystage/weather.parquet'(CASE_SENSITIVE=>true);